This 1914 Princess Mary Tin is part of our War and Weaponry Collection,

 Most of the items we have are pieces of much larger objects, and the idea behind these mural trails is to show the story of how some of these items would have been made and used, and eventually broken, and discovered centuries later as fragments.
 Each trail will consist of three murals which trace these stories; the artefact itself will then appear in small cabinet at the end of the mural trail.
 The trails will eventually appear all across the school campus, as well as in feeder schools.

 We are delighted to announce the Iris Festival of the Future on 25th March, 2020.

-There will be five main discovery zones: Robotics & Artificial Intelligence, Medicine, Architecture and Design, Environment, and Science Fiction.
+There will be several discovery zones including: Classics and Archaeology, Robotics & Artificial Intelligence, Medicine, Architecture and Design, Environment, and Science Fiction.
 Each zone will contain activities, stalls, exhibitions, workshops, and a wide range of visiting museums with artefacts to handle and explore.
-There will be robot shows throughout the event, as well as a cafe serving refreshments and hot and cold drinks.
+There will be robot shows throughout the event, a driverless car, dance performances, and a cafe serving refreshments and hot and cold drinks.